carpentries/community-engagement/glossary.md

 #### Team

-group of Core Team members that work collaboratively to support a specific program area; for a list of our Teams, refer to [Quarterly Team Projects in The Carpentries](https://carpentries.org/core-team-projects/)
+group of Core Team members that work collaboratively to support a specific program area

 #### Themed Discussion Session